Extinction Cycle

 Boss

-Open Boss in the interactive wiki
+Open the interactive Boss view

 Defining story events

-Boss's page should be read through story pressure rather than index weight: Boss, born Virgil Shepard, is one of the central young survivors of the Extinction NZ branch.
 He begins as a teenager with a gamer nickname, a quick mouth, a gift for radios and practical problem solving, and a nervous habit of hiding pain behind jokes.
 Across the series he becomes something much larger: a member of Jack and Dee Gee's chosen family, a brother figure to George, a bridge between civilian childhood and military survival, and eventually a combat veteran still operating with the Renegades.

 Story anchors: Role by book: The Rule of Three - Role: Young civilian survivor with Dee's basement group; Importance: Introduced with Alice, Matt, Mike, Aston, and Vicki.
 He gives Dee someone to protect while Jack is missing, helps her endure the basement, then chooses to join Ben and Dee on the dangerous rescue of Jack.